-However, if you look even further into the calculator’s data you’ll see that BTC-E takes up to 10 days to receive your deposit.
-In that time the spread can change.
-So the best tactic would be to keep some fiat currency in the exchange before hand and choose the right time to execute the arbitrage.
+Another thing to take into account is that it can take up to 7 days for fiat deposits to appear on Bitstamp.
+During that time, the spread can change drastically and eliminate any chance for arbitrage.
+So, the best tactic would be to keep some fiat currency on the exchange and choose the right time to execute the arbitrage.

 My personal opinion is that if you want to make some real profit from arbitraging you have to become an arbitrage professional.
 You probably won’t be able to arbitrage successful on your first or second try.
 Like everything else it takes practice, patience and experience.
 If you’ve had any experience with Bitcoin arbitrage I’d love to hear it in the comment section below.